DarioRepoRuler/robopose/README.md

   - [Training models](#training-models)

 # Overview
-This repository contains the code for the full RoboPose approach and for reproducing all the results from the paper (training, inference and evaluation).
+This repository contains the code from the original [robopose repository](https://github.com/ylabbe/robopose) and extends its support be introducing a docker structure which runs most of the code.
+The docker container runs robopose using an `ubuntu 18.04` subsystem which also automatically installs all the necessary drivers, the cuda toolkit.
+It is even possible to code in real time wihtin docker using VS Codes DevContainer utilities.

 ![overview](images/method_overview.png)

-# Installation
+# Installation and Docker Setup
 ```
 git clone --recurse-submodules https://github.com/ylabbe/robopose.git
 cd robopose